ScottClaessens/phyloParrot/README.md

-# New evidence of self-care tooling and phylogenetic modelling reveal parrot tool use is not rare
+# Evidence of self-care tooling and phylogenetic modelling reveal parrot tool use is not rare

 Using YouTube and phylogenetic modelling to identify tool use in parrots.